-1. Probiotics.
+1. Fermented foods.
 The traditional treatment for Legionnaires’ disease is antibiotics.
 In addition to killing the Legionella bacteria, they will also kill the friendly bacteria that live in your gut.
 This can lead to digestive upset and candida infections.
-Adding a high-quality supplement of an SBO probiotic can help.
+Adding fermented foods into the diet can help.

 2. N-Acetyl Cysteine.
 A powerful amino acid shown to improve lung function and thin mucus, N-acetyl cysteine may make it easier to expectorate after conventional treatment.
 Take up to 1,200 milligrams a day while fighting congestion and then reduce to 600 milligrams a day to help with lingering fatigue and shortness of breath.
 (17, 18)

 While considered likely safe for most adults, it is not recommended for people with asthma, a bleeding disorder or those with a scheduled surgery as it may slow blood clotting.
 In addition, do not take N-acetyl cysteine if you take nitroglycerin or activated charcoal.
 (19)

 3. Astragalus.
 Recovering from Legionnaires’ disease symptoms requires treating mind and body.
 Astragalus is an adaptogen with anti-inflammatory powers that boost the immune system.
 Research shows that it helps to lower fatigue and can help to fight respiratory infections while protecting the body against physical, mental and emotional stress.
 (20)

 Astragalus and other adaptogen herbs are not recommended for people with autoimmune diseases, those taking lithium or immunosuppressants.
 Take a high-quality tincture, capsule or tablet as directed.